 In the opinion of Tillinghast Licht Perkins Smith & Cohen, LLP, Bond Counsel, under existing law, interest on the Bonds is excludable from gross income for federal income tax purposes and will not be an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals and corporations.
 Interest on the Bonds will be taken into account, however, in the calculation of adjusted current earnings for the purpose of computing the alternative minimum tax imposed on corporations.
-For purposes of this opinion, interest on the Bonds includes original issue discount, if any, properly allocable to the Bonds.
 (See "APPENDIX B - Proposed Form of Legal Opinion").

 The Internal Revenue Code of 1986, as amended (the "Code"), establishes certain requirements regarding the use, expenditure and investment of bond and note proceeds and the payment of rebates to the United States which must be continuously satisfied subsequent to the issuance of the Bonds in order for interest on the Bonds to remain excludable from gross income for federal income tax purposes.
-Failure to comply with these requirements may cause inclusion of interest on the Bonds in gross income for federal income tax purposes retroactive to the date of issuance of the Bonds.
+Failure to comply with these requirements may cause of the Bonds.
 The State will covenant to take all lawful action necessary to comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Bonds in order that interest on the Bonds be or continue to be excludable from gross income for federal income tax purposes.